Division of Computer Science

 Informatics

-The baccalaureate programs in Data Science and Informatics, and Health Informatics prepare students for graduate study in Informatics-related disciplines or for employment in high-demand areas such as data science, business, and healthcare informatics.
-With a adaptable, interdisciplinary, and inter-professional approach, the two programs are offered in a hybrid learning environment.
-The program is delivered collaboratively by Academic Components including Computer Science, Nursing, Health Studies, Kinesiology, and Library and Information Studies.
+The baccalaureate programs in Data Science and Informatics, and Health Informatics prepare students for graduate study in Data Science and Informatics-related disciplines or for employment in high-demand areas such as data analytics, business, and healthcare informatics.
+With an adaptable, interdisciplinary, and inter-professional approach, the two programs are offered in a hybrid learning environment.
+The program is delivered collaboratively by academic components, including Computer Science, Nursing, Health Studies, Kinesiology, and Library and Information Studies.

 Special Requirements

-A Computer Science major requires a minor of at least 18 semester credit hours of which a minimum of 6 semester credit hours must be upper-division.
+A Computer Science major requires a minor of at least 18 semester credit hours, of which a minimum of 6 semester credit hours must be upper-division.
 Students may choose a minor from any offered at the university.
-Informatics majors will choose a minor in either Data Science or Community Informatics.
+Data Science and Informatics majors will choose a minor in either Data Science or Community Informatics.
 Health Informatics majors will choose a minor in either Clinical Applications or Health Studies.

 Only courses in which a grade of C or higher is received may be counted as part of a Computer Science, Informatics, Health Informatics major or minor.